Démystifions le pissenlit

 Prebiotics

-The dandelion contains prebiotics.
+Dandelion contains prebiotics.
 Prebiotics are carbohydrates that the body cannot digest and that feed probiotics, the good bacteria present in the gut.
 Consuming prebiotics helps the multiplication and maintenance of probiotics in the gut.
 There are different types of prebiotics, including fructo-oligosaccharides (FOS) and galacto-oligosaccharides (GOS).
-Prebiotics are naturally found in many foods, including dandelion roots, which contain inulin, a type of FOS. (see the article: The health of the microbiota and prebiotics/probiotics)
+Prebiotics are naturally found in many foods, including dandelion roots which contain inulin, a type of FOS. (see the article: Microbiota Health and Prebiotics/Probiotics)

 Vitamin E

-The dandelion is a green leafy vegetable with dark leaves, like spinach and Swiss chard.
-Its green leaves, which have a slightly bitter taste, can be eaten raw or cooked when young.
+Dandelion is a dark green leafy vegetable, like spinach and Swiss chard.
+Its green leaves with a slightly bitter taste can be eaten raw or cooked when young.
 However, it is better to cook the older leaves.
-Let's explore how to use dandelion in cooking.
+Let’s see how to use dandelion in cooking.

 1. In salads, soups, pasta, or eggs